houbie/python-wraptor/README.md

 run = "poetry run"
 test = "poetry run pytest"

-# tell pw that the isort binary is installed as part of flake8 in the tool.wraptor section
+# tell pw that the isort binary is installed as part of flake8
 isort = "flake8:isort"
 ```